 RTL Services and Programs

 The Academic Innovation Studio is a campus resource center that brings together UC Berkeley instructors, researchers and service providers to foster innovation in teaching, learning and research.
-The AIS provides support, workshops, and much more.
+The AIS provides RTL services, resources, and support, workshops, events, and much more!

-Academic Integrity services at Berkeley provide students and instructors tools that integrate with bCourses Assignments and Quizzes to promote compliance with Berkeley's Honor Code.
-These opt-in tools are enabled through bCourses, allowing Instructors and GSIs to restrict student access to external resources during Quizzes or review Assignment submissions for originality.
+Academic Integrity services at Berkeley provide students and instructors with tools that integrate with bCourses Assignments to promote compliance with Berkeley's Honor Code.
+These opt-in tools are enabled through bCourses, allowing Instructors and GSIs to review Assignment submissions for originality.

 Ally is a set of tools within bCourses that helps make course content more accessible by allowing students and instructors to convert files to HTML, EPUB, electronic braille or MP3 (audio).
 The Ally tool also provides instructors with visual indicators gauging the accessibility of source files and assigns an accessibility score to each uploaded file.